-- Biodiversity: the richness of plant and animal species, including their genetic diversity, the ecosystems they inhabit, and the ecological processes that sustain them. - Connectivity: the ability of the landscape to support the movement of biodiversity and other ecological components.
-Connectivity is often highly impaired in urban landscapes because of fragmentation. - Corridor: a linear habitat feature such as a stream corridor that allows the movement of wildlife or other biodiversity components between habitat patches. - Ecological Network: the interconnected system of natural spaces across the city.
+Biodiversity: the richness of plant and animal species, including their genetic diversity, the ecosystems they inhabit, and the ecological processes that sustain them.

+Connectivity: the ability of the landscape to support the movement of biodiversity and other ecological components.

+Connectivity is often highly impaired in urban landscapes because of fragmentation.

+Corridor: a linear habitat feature such as a stream corridor that allows the movement of wildlife or other biodiversity components between habitat patches.

+Ecological Network: the interconnected system of natural spaces across the city.
 It is composed of both terrestrial and marine (shoreline and intertidal) areas.

-Large natural spaces, called hubs, are the critical part of the ecological network. - Ecosystem Services: "the benefits people obtain from ecosystems.
-These include provisioning services such as food and water; regulating services such as flood and disease control; cultural services such as spiritual, recreational, and cultural benefits; and supporting services, such as nutrient cycling, that maintain the conditions for life on Earth".
+Ecosystem Services: the benefits people obtain from ecosystems.
+These include provisioning services such as food and water; regulating services such as flood and disease control; cultural services such as spiritual, recreational, and cultural benefits; and supporting services, such as nutrient cycling, that maintain the conditions for life on Earth (Millenium Ecosystem Assessment, 2005).

-From Millenium Ecosystem Assessment (2005).

-- Forest: Tree-dominated vegetation with a shrub understorey, and composed mainly of native species.
-They are sustained by windthrow, competition for resources such as light, nutrient cycling, and vegetation succession. - Fragmentation: the process of separating habitats that were once contiguous into smaller and isolated patches.
-Smaller and more isolated habitat patches typically support less biodiversity than larger and more connected habitat patches. - Green Infrastructure: the components of the natural and built environment that provide ecosystem services such as drainage, water filtration, green space, and wildlife habitat; they are often smaller than components of the Ecological Network. - Greenway: linear transportation routes that link the city's neighbourhoods; many provide ecological values related to the urban forest and habitat for pollinators. - Habitat: the area of type of environment in which a species of plant or animal lives such as a woodpecker in a forested habitat or tidepool sculpin in an intertidal marine habitat.
+Forest: Tree-dominated vegetation with a shrub understorey, and composed mainly of native species.
+They are sustained by windthrow, competition for resources such as light, nutrient cycling, and vegetation succession.

+Fragmentation: the process of separating habitats that were once contiguous into smaller and isolated patches.
+Smaller and more isolated habitat patches typically support less biodiversity than larger and more connected habitat patches.

+Green Infrastructure: the components of the natural and built environment that provide ecosystem services such as drainage, water filtration, green space, and wildlife habitat.

+Greenway: linear transportation routes that link the city's neighbourhoods; many provide ecological values related to the urban forest and habitat for pollinators.

+Habitat: the area of type of environment in which a species of plant or animal lives such as a woodpecker in a forested habitat or tidepool sculpin in an intertidal marine habitat.

-- Highwater Mark: a line defining the highest elevation of inundation from water under normal tides or floods; it is often the lowest point for rooted woody vegetation; it defines the boundary between the terrestrial and intertidal or marine realms. - Invasive species: an organism that is not native and has negative effects on economic, environment, and health.
-Not all non-native species are considered invasive, and only a small number cause harm. - Marine: the physical and biological environment found in the ocean ranging from deepwater (below the penetration of light) to intertidal (defined by high and low water elevations under normal tides).
-The City of Vancouver's marine area is 2,024 ha (15% of the city); 241 ha is intertidal and 1,783 ha subtidal (below low water). - Matrix: in an Ecological Network, the matrix is the developed portion of the landscape (e.g., houses, farms, developed parks) that surrounds the main components of the Ecological Network; it also provides ecological values and ecosystems services and influences the function of the network.
+Highwater Mark: a line defining the highest elevation of inundation from water under normal tides or floods; it is often the lowest point for rooted woody vegetation; it also defines the boundary between the terrestrial and intertidal or marine realms.

+Invasive species: a non-native organism that has negative effects on economic, environment, and health values.
+Not all non-native species are considered invasive.

+Marine: the physical and biological environment found in the ocean ranging from deepwater (below the penetration of light) to intertidal (defined by high and low water elevations under normal tides).
+The City of Vancouver's marine area is 2,024 ha (15% of the city); 241 ha is intertidal and 1,783 ha subtidal (below low water).

+Matrix: in an 'ecological network',

+the matrix is the developed

+portion of the landscape (e.g.,

+houses, farms, developed

+parks) that surrounds the main

+components of the network; it

+also provides ecological values and

+ecosystems services and influences

+the function of the network.